STAT545-UBC-hw-2018-19/hw06-Irissq28/hw06-Irissq28.md

     ##            (Intercept) I(year - earliestyear)
     ##             68.8838462              0.2188692

-Thus the intercept value is 68.8838462 and the slope is 0.2188692.

 Turn working code into a function
 ---------------------------------

 In this part, we turn the code from last part into a function, which can estimate the coefficients of a model.
-To make the column name more readable, here I used `setNames`.
+To make the column name more readable, `setNames` is introduced.

 ``` r
 # set a default year = 1952